If you have heartburn and mention it to your doctor, what will you get? Likely you will be put on an antacid, or acid-suppressive therapy (AST).

 Coming off your antacid/acid suppressive therapy (AST)

-Get some acupuncture and help your body relearn how to work again.
+- Get some acupuncture and help your body relearn how to work again.
+Although now retired, I spent over 20 years performing these treatments and they really work!

 Durand C, et al. Proton Pump Inhibitor use in Hospitalized Patients: Is Overutilization Becoming a Problem?
 Clin Med Insights Gastroenterol.
 2012; 5: 65–76.
 2012 Oct 15. doi: 10.4137/CGast.S9588 PMCID: PMC3987764